Direct answer

 - Key fact: extend toward ~9–10 mocks only if results fluctuate or you want extra confirmation after repeatedly scoring 90%+ timed

-- Caution: low-quality mocks can inflate confidence (predictable distractors)
+- Caution: low-quality mocks can inflate confidence through predictable distractors and simplistic wording

-- Caution: repeated exposure can shift from skill to memorization
+- Caution: repeated exposure can shift preparation from genuine understanding to memorization

 How to evaluate realism (criteria framework)